indigo-iam/voms-importer/README.md

 # VOMS importer

-This is a python3 script that can be used to import data from a VOMS Admin endpoint into an IAM endpoint.
+This is a python script that can be used to import data from a VOMS Admin VO into an IAM organization.